 The widespread interest in the prototype that put the camper-trike on the map validated its concept, but it wasn’t ready for the market.
 With a top-tier team and four angel investors, the company went back to the drawing board and reimagined what was possible.
 The result: a sustainably powered amphibious camper-trike that is simple to use, easy to ride, and, above all, safe.

 The BeTRITON is an e-bike, e-boat, and mini-camper that uses a solar panel to generate additional energy.
 Besides creating something novel and functional, the company wanted to build something sustainable.
 Unlike campervans, dirt bikes, and motorboats, the BeTRITON doesn’t emit harmful toxins into the air or water.

 To make the concept a reality, the company needed to design a product that would be sturdy enough for the outdoors but light enough to be lugged up steep hills.
 Fiberglass was the obvious choice to meet those needs.

 When using the BeTRITON as a tricycle, an electric motor will be available to help riders climb precipitous roads.
 There will be seven gears, a full motor display on the center of the handlebars, and two USB charging ports.
 Anyone riding the amphibious camper-trike will have an efficient, sustainable machine ready to take on any scenario.

 Ride the trike into a body of water, lift the front wheel, convert the side wheels into stabilizers, pull down the rudder, and suddenly the e-bike turns into a compact e-boat.
-On a full charge, it can travel over 20 km (12.43 miles) on water.
+On a full charge, it can travel 100+ km (approx. 62 miles) overland, and over 30 km (18.64 miles) on water.
 Inside, a small cockpit contains the same controls and functions as a traditional boat.